Lebanese expats return to Miami after surviving nightmare in Beirut

-Samaha said there are relatives in Lebanon who are preventing her from claiming the inheritance, so she decided to file lawsuits in Lebanon and in the Southern District of Florida.
+Samaha said she has relatives in Lebanon who are preventing her from claiming the inheritance, so she decided to file lawsuits in Lebanon and in the Southern District of Florida.

 Samaha and her husband, Ellie Samaha, decided to travel to Lebanon, but what they didn't know was that her relatives had persuaded authorities in Lebanon to charge them with defamation and there was a warrant out for their arrest.

-Berkeley, who has an office in Coral Gables, said that as soon as Ellie and Lara Samaha arrived to Lebanon they were "held hostage" for over a week.
+Berkeley, who has an office in Coral Gables, said that as soon as Ellie and Lara Samaha arrived in Lebanon, they were "held hostage" for over a week.
 They said officials there threatened them to force them to drop their lawsuits.

 "They tried to kill us," Lara Samaha said.
 "They put a knife on us."